 Turbonomic’s straightforward monitoring module includes great visualization features like charts and graphs.
 The tool can interact with VMware, Hyper-V, and XenServer environments.
 The setup process is automated and finishes with a system health check.
 This scan by the Turbonomic engine maps all of your virtual environment.
 It finishes its onboarding with a list of recommendations on where your system problems lie and how you should resolve them.
 Once that initial phase completes, Turbonomic continuously monitors the environment, producing alerts on the dashboard, backing them up with action recommendations.

 You can set an action rule base in the higher editions of Turbonomic to automatically perform resolution when specific alerts arise.
 That automation is optional and you can launch recommended actions manually, or ignore them if you wish.

 This is a good tool for departments or services that adhere to service level agreements.
 Those SLAs can be translated directly into the monitoring system as quality of service requirements.
 You can set alert levels for aspects of service including response times for delivery and transaction throughput for billing.

-The monitor allows you to reallocate resources to different application or user groups and highlights areas where expansion of cloud resources is inevitable.
-On the flip side, the Turbonomic AI engine will show you where you have over-provisioned, giving you the opportunity to scale back online services and cut costs.
+The monitor allows you to reallocate resources to different applications or user groups and highlights areas where an expansion of cloud resources is inevitable.
+On the flip side, the Turbonomic AI engine will show you where you have over-provisioned, allowing you to scale back online services and cut costs.
 That capacity visualization also extends to planning functions.
 The interface provides a capacity testing section where you can preview the effects of extensions to the user base or the inclusion of new applications and services.
 This is a great planning tool for bidding processing because it will enable you to plan out your extra services more effectively.